Skip to main content

 Even if the pipeline is secure, raw OT data is often useless to IT.
 A PLC might output a tag named DB40.DBD12 which means nothing to a cloud developer.

-A true IT/OT Convergence platform must translate this raw signal.
+A true IT/OT Convergence platform typically should translate this raw signal.
 Before Proxus routes data to enterprise targets, it Normalizes the Tags.
 It transforms DB40.DBD12 into a clean, contextualized payload like SiteA / Line1 / Press_Machine / Temperature_C.

 When the IT systems (like a Data Lake or AI platform) receive this data, it is already clean, structured, and ready for analytics.